wheremyfoodat/Panda3DS/readme.md

 ![screenshot1](docs/img/KirbyRobobot.png) ![screenshot2](docs/img/OoT_Title.png) ![screenshot3](docs/img/pokegang.png)

 # Download
 You can download stable builds from the Releases tab, or you can download the latest build from the tables below.
-Panda3DS comes in two flavours: A minimal SDL frontend, which does not have a GUI, and an experimental Qt frontend
+Panda3DS comes in two flavours: A minimal SDL frontend, which does not have a GUI, and an experimental Qt frontend.

 SDL builds (No GUI):
 |Platform|Status|Download|